henrygambles/Swonzo/README.md

 ## What's This? -->

-An iOS client for the Monzo API!
-Built in Swift & Xcode using Alamofire, Charts, Disk, Google Maps & Lottie.
+Swonzo is an iOS client for the Monzo API writen in Swift!

+Built in Xcode using Alamofire, Charts, Disk, Google Maps & Lottie.

 <img src="../master/Swonzo/Mockups/login.png" alt="login"/>

-**🚧 Please note: This project is currently awaiting an update in accordance with Monzo's bringing in Strong Customer Authentication.
-Swonzo is SCA compliant though this update will be released once Monzo's SCA have finsihed taking place. 🚧**
+**🚧 Please note: As Monzo is currently making its API compliant with FCA Strong Customer Authentication - the protcols around third-party applications are currently in flux.
+Swonzo will be releasing an update once these changes have finsihed taking place.
+Thank you! 🚧**

 *From Monzo's API docs:*
 <img src="../master/Swonzo/Mockups/SCA.png" alt="monzo-sca"/>